 Woven Lashing solutions have many advantages over conventional lashing products.
 They are safe, cost and time-effective, and easy to apply and eliminate cargo damage.

-The benefits of braided lashing include:
+The benefits of braided lashing include the following:

-- Application is simple, fast and safe
+- The application is simple, fast and safe

 - Shock absorption